This article may contain compensated links. Please read disclaimer for more info.

 After the free visit of the rock, continue your walk along the ocean, through Port-Vieux, where whales used to wash up and where the members of the association « les ours blancs » like to swim every day.

 Villa Belza is an ancient Russian casino now populated by showbiz people.
 You will then arrive at the Côte des Basques beach.
 This beach is the cradle of surfing in Europe.
 Catch the free bus « Navette Verdun » and stop in the center, or walk back to the Grande Plage beach through the commercial streets in front of Port-Vieux.

-It’s time to start the tour of the Basque Country by car.
+It’s time to take the car and start this French Basque road trip.
 In the afternoon, drive 15kms to Saint Jean de Luz by following the ocean road.
 Don’t miss the awesome view of Bidart beaches on your right!

-Saint Jean de Luz is a beautiful coastal town with a rich history.
+Saint Jean de Luz, a beautiful coastal town with a rich history, is one of the top places to visit in Western France.
 It was a village of whale-hunters which became a privateers’ town.
 In 1660, Saint Jean de Luz hosted King Louis XIV and Infanta Maria Teresa of Spain’s wedding because of its ideal location right on the border of France and Spain.

 First, visit the harbor with the view of the Rhune mountain on your left, Ciboure town and Maurice Ravel’s house on the opposite side, and the pink Maison de l’Infante and Place Louis XIV on the right.

 Walk to Place Louis XIV and go to the square house.
 In front of you, the big white town hall was the house where King Louis XIV spent the night before his wedding.
 On your right, the big pink house is where his future wife, the Spanish Infanta, slept.